GoogleCloudPlatform/market-data-transcoder/README.md

                         The source file character encoding --source_file_format_type {pcap,length_delimited,line_delimited,cme_binary_packet}
-                        The source file format --base64              Indicates if each individual message extracted from the source is base 64 encoded
-  --base64_urlsafe      Indicates if each individual message extracted from the source is base
-                        64 url safe encoded --fix_header_tags FIX_HEADER_TAGS
+                        The source file format --base64              Indicates if each individual message extracted from the source is base 64 encoded --base64_urlsafe      Indicates if each individual message extracted from the source is base 64 url safe encoded --fix_header_tags FIX_HEADER_TAGS
                         Comma delimited list of fix header tags --fix_separator FIX_SEPARATOR
                         The unicode int representing the fix message separator --message_handlers MESSAGE_HANDLERS
-                        Comma delimited list of message handlers in priority order --message_skip_bytes MESSAGE_SKIP_BYTES
+                        Comma delimited list of message handlers in priority order
+  --message_skip_bytes MESSAGE_SKIP_BYTES
-                        Number of bytes to skip before processing individual messages within a repeated length delimited file message source --message_type_exclusions MESSAGE_TYPE_EXCLUSIONS
+                        Number of bytes to skip before processing individual messages within a repeated length delimited file message source
+  --prefix_length PREFIX_LENGTH
+                        How many bytes to use for the length prefix of length- delimited binary sources --message_type_exclusions MESSAGE_TYPE_EXCLUSIONS
                         Comma-delimited list of message types to exclude when processing --message_type_inclusions MESSAGE_TYPE_INCLUSIONS
-                        Comma-delimited list of message types to include when processing --sampling_count SAMPLING_COUNT
+                        Comma-delimited list of message types to include when processing
-                        To be used for testing only - the sampling count indicates how many of each distinct message type to process, any additional will be skipped --skip_bytes SKIP_BYTES
+  --sampling_count SAMPLING_COUNT
+                        Halt processing after reaching this number of messages.
+Applied after all Handlers are executed per message
+  --skip_bytes SKIP_BYTES
                         Number of bytes to skip before processing the file.
                         Useful for skipping file-level headers --skip_lines SKIP_LINES
                         Number of lines to skip before processing the file --source_file_endian {big,little}